3 Week South Africa Itinerary (+ Map)

 Because of its size, and the sheer amount of things to do and experience, you’ll need several weeks to see the best of South Africa.
 This will give you the time to visit more than one region and be able to enjoy it all without feeling too rushed.

-However, with all this choice, it can feel overwhelming trying to plan your perfect South Africa vacation!
+However, with all this choice, it can feel overwhelming trying to plan your perfect South Africa getaway!

 If you don’t know which parts are best to explore, I’m here to help you out!
 This 3 week South Africa itinerary takes in the best bits and covers Cape Town, Cape Winelands, the Garden Route and the Eastern Cape.